Alimony in Florida

 How Does Remarriage Affect Alimony in Florida?

-Although alimony can be permanent, it can also be altered by remarriage.
+Alimony can be altered by remarriage.
 If a supported spouse remarries, periodic alimony automatically ends.
 Most other forms of alimony also end on the date of the legal marriage.

 However, note that the marriage must be legally binding for alimony obligations to automatically terminate.
 Furthermore, alimony can impact each spouse in an alimony arrangement differently.